motaharinia/springboot-grpcstartereureka/README.md

 please see application.properties files in resources folder and select a active profile "dev" or "com" to run project. you can check test methods too.

 eureka tips:
-- read msdiscovery README file and run it first.
+- read discoveryserver README file and run it first.
+- read configserver README file and run it.
-- read msconfig README file and run it.
+- read gatewayserver README file and run it.
 - run springboot-grpcstarterservereureka.
 - run springboot-grpcstarterclienteureka.